Lawmakers press Biden administration to grant media access to border facilities

 The delegation's trip to the border on Friday remained closed to press "due to privacy and COVID-19 precautions," according to the DHS statement.

-A Biden administration official indicated on Thursday that Homeland Security made an "operational decision" in March 2020 "to discourage visitors" because of the ongoing coronavirus pandemic and that rule "still stands."
+A Biden administration official indicated on Thursday that DHS made an "operational decision" in March 2020 "to discourage visitors" because of the ongoing coronavirus pandemic and that rule "still stands."

 Journalists were permitted into government facilities to inspect the conditions and speak with asylum seekers during past migrant surges, including under the Trump administration in 2018 and Obama administration in 2014.